mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

 [unresolved-questions]: #unresolved-questions

 - What should the transaction building configuration look like?
-- Should we label `Protected` outputs by making them have a separate derivation path?
+- Should we use two bits for labeling the outputs to clearly distinguish the old outputs that did not use the labeling scheme?
+This could come in handy to immediately spend an output that is received with the old scheme as it could be susceptible to a replay attack so it should be immediately spent.
-- Is it worth implementing other solutions as well (e.g. out
-- put history + sweeping) which seem to have more problems and introduce complexity to wallet handling?
+- Is it worth implementing other solutions as well (e.g. output history + sweeping) which seem to have more problems and introduce complexity to wallet handling?
 - Should the default probability for a PayJoin on a 'receive' transaction be 0.0 to avoid leaking outputs?
 - Should certain transaction options allow having a user-level interactive transaction which means that the user must manually confirm the transaction building process?
 Perhaps have this as an additional transaction building configuration which would also allow selecting specific outputs to be used in a transaction?